10fpNAV/Titanic-prediction-Random-Forest-Logistic-Regression-/README.md

 # Titanic-prediction-Random-Forest-Logistic-Regression-
-Comparing accuracies of both models and using more accurate model to predict survival rate
+This project aims to predict survival rates of passengers on the Titanic using two machine learning models: Random Forest and Logistic Regression.
+We compare the performance of these models by evaluating their accuracy and choose the more accurate model for final predictions.